zio/zio-quill/README.md

 // INSERT INTO Person (id,name,age) VALUES (?, ?, ?)
 ```

-Just as in regular, queries us the extended insert/update syntaxes to finer-grained control of what is being inserted.
+Just as in regular, queries use the extended insert/update syntaxes to achieve finer-grained control of dd.
 For example if ID is a generated value you can skip ID insertion like this:
 (This can also be accomplied with an insert-meta).
 ```scala